codygreen/llm_api_server/objective3/README.md

 In this file, we create a _builder_ container that downloads our text summarization model, then we create a new container with our API code and copy the AI model to our api container.

-## Build API Container

-With our _Dockerfile_ created and our code ready for deployment, we can create our API container with the following command:
+With our _Dockerfile_ created and our code ready for deployment, we can create our API container using the following command:

 ```shell
 docker build -t llmapi .
 ```

+This will create a new container image named _llmapi_.

 ## Launch API Container